A criminal conviction does not have to follow you for the rest of your life. Apply for a pardon and put the past in the past.

 All applications for pardons (also known as expungements) go to the Board of Pardons and Paroles.
 So, if you want to apply for the pardon, you should familiarize yourself with this Board and how it works.

-The Board must allow crime victims to testify at a session where the board will consider granting a pardon, reducing a prisoner's sentence, or releasing him.
+The Board must allow crime victims to testify at a session where the board will consider granting a pardon, reducing a prisoner's sentence, or releasing them.
 The victim of an offender's crime may make statements regarding release, sentence reduction, or pardon.
 The statements may be presented orally or in writing and must be made a part of the record.